Some pictures above taken by Jo Sobey

 The GGEP is open to the public free of charge.
 Activities include, walking trails, mountain biking, bird watching or just relaxing and enjoying this tranquil environment.

-Note: Data for graphs below collected by Hansie Pieterse.
-Dec 2017 not available.
+Note: Data for graphs below collected by the late Hansie Pieterse, who contributed so much to Giba Gorge.
+(Dec 2017 not available.)

 Conservation Management is integral to the GGEP’s vision in order to maintain these areas in a natural state for future generations to enjoy as well as to restore those areas that have already been degraded